-8.4 Open Boundary Conditions (key\obc) (OBC)
+8.4 Open Boundary Conditions (key\obc)

 '''

 &namobc

 open boundaries parameters

-("key_obc")
+("kev obc")

 ln_obc_clim= .false.

-climatological obc data files (T) or not (F)
+! climatological obc data files (T) or not (F)

-ln_vol_cst = .true.
+ln vol cst =

+true

+impose the total volume conservation (T) or not (F)

 ln_obc_fla = .false.

-impose the total volume conservation (T) or not (F)

 Flather open boundary condition

-nn_obcdta =

 = 0 the obc data are equal to the initial state

 = 1 the obc data are read in 'obc.dta' files

+nn_obcdta =

 cn obcdta = 'annual'

 ! set to annual if obc datafile hold 1 year of data

 set to monthly if obc datafile hold 1 month of data

 rn dpein

 damping time scale for inflow at east open boundary

 rn_dpwin

 rn dpnin

+1.

 north

 rn_dpsin

 south

+= 3000.

 time relaxation (days) for the east open boundary

-= 3000.

 rn dpeob

-- 15.
+west

 = 3000.

-= 17

 rn dpnob

 north

 rn_volemp = 1.

 = 0 the total volume change with the surface flux (E-P-R)

+= 1 the total volume remains constant

 '''

 It is often necessary to implement a model configuration limited to an oceanic region or a basin, which communicates with the rest of the global ocean through "open boundaries".
-As stated by Roed and Cooper [1986], an open boundary is a computational border where the aim of the calculations is to allow the perturbations generated inside the computational domain to leave it without deterioration of the inner model solution.
+As stated by ?, an open boundary is a computational border where the aim of the calculations is to allow the perturbations generated inside the computational domain to leave it without deterioration of the inner model solution.
 However, an open boundary also has to let information from the outer ocean enter the model and should support inflow and outflow conditions.